Employer NI Calculator UK 2026–27

 Total cost of employment

-For the 2025–26 tax year the employer Class 1 National Insurance rate is 15% on employee earnings above the secondary threshold of £5,000 per year (£96.15 per week).
-This represents an increase from the previous 13.8% rate and lower secondary threshold.
+For the 2026–27 tax year the employer Class 1 National Insurance rate is 15% on employee earnings above the secondary threshold of £5,000 per year (£96 per week).
+Both the rate and the threshold are unchanged from 2025–26.

 What is the secondary threshold for employer NI?